 Keenan Wynn plays a newspaper reporter who marries an heiress with a severe heart condition to get her inheritance.
 When she fails to die as soon as he expected, he plans an elaborate murder which includes tricking her into writing her own suicide note and making sure his fingerprints are in places where he did not actually visit as a means of creating an alibi.
 In the end, he gets the blame for a murder he didn’t commit, and the real killer gets away!
 This episode is a good listen, but pay attention or you’ll miss some of the plot turns.

 There are two surviving network recordings.
-The better network recording has 13 seconds to network ID.
-The other recording has a clipped open and goes directly to ID.
+The better network recording has 13 seconds to network ID and is the east coast recording (EC).
+The other recording is the west coast recording (WC).
+It has a clipped open and goes directly to network ID.
 The following dialogue difference is a marker for identifying east or west (if some documentation of such appears) or the source of an Armed Forces Radio Service recording should an AFRS recording be found.
 The dialogue difference is from Wally Maher; note the juxtaposition of two words and the change in emphasis on the word “alibi.”
 Times are approximate:

-direct to ID 26:15 “No, but it could be a pretty little spectacular alibi for just on the spur of the moment, couldn’t it?”
+EC 26:40 “No, but it could be a pretty spectacular little allllibi for just on the spur of the moment, couldn’t it?”

-13s 26:40 “No, but it could be a pretty spectacular little allllibi for just on the spur of the moment, couldn’t it?”
+WC 26:15 “No, but it could be a pretty little spectacular alibi for just on the spur of the moment, couldn’t it?”

 The original title of this script was “Murder is Simple.”
 It was twice adapted into movies.
 The first was the 1946 The Glass Alibi and the second was the 1955 The Big Bluff.
 The 1946 movie is not available online, but the 1955 one is at YouTube https://youtu.be/YUu6t-QRbOQ and at the Internet Archive https://archive.org/details/big_bluff